-UGC Video Ads | AI Ad Creator for TikTok & Instagram | HeyGen
+UGC video ads | AI ad creator for TikTok & Instagram | HeyGen

 Select an AI avatar that matches your target demographic.
 Young, energetic presenters for Gen Z products.
 Relatable, everyday people for the mass market.
 Sophisticated avatars for premium brands.
 Preview multiple presenters with your script to find the right fit.

-Choose a setting.
+Choose your setting.
 Bedroom for an authentic feel.
 Kitchen for lifestyle products.
 Gym for fitness brands.
 Office for B2B.
-Outdoors for adventure products.
+Outdoor for adventure products.
 Or use a custom background.

 Generate and deploy

 Click generate.
-In 2–3 minutes, your finished UGC video ad exports will be ready in vertical 9:16 for TikTok and Instagram, and square 1:1 for feed placements.
+In 2–3 minutes, get finished UGC video ad exports in vertical 9:16 for TikTok and Instagram, and square 1:1 for feed placements.
 Upload directly to Meta Ads Manager, TikTok Ads Manager, or download for other platforms.

 Generate 10 variations testing different hooks.
 Another 10 testing different CTAs.
-Another 10 with a different benefit emphasis.
-Launch comprehensive creative testing in under an hour
+Another 10 with different benefit emphasis.
+Launch comprehensive creative testing in under an hour.

 Built for every marketing need